sandinmyjoints/towards-100-pct-uptime-examples/pres.md

 ```

-### async io:
-##`try` / `catch` won't help you

 ## Always return a response, even on error

+Don't keep clients hanging.
+They can come back to bite you.

 # Handling exceptions

+# Handling async errors

-* try / catch won't help you now
+`try / catch` won't help you now!

-Notice that try / catch didn't really help.
-** does not really help you with async.
-** async is trouble: no response whenever it was async.
-Express default error handling will not help you here, either.
+async can be trouble: no response whenever it was async.
+Express default error
+handling will not help you here, either.

 # Domains